Hall of Fame

 - A player is considered elected if he receives at least 75% of all ballots cast in an election.

 - Any member of the Baseball Writers Association of America (BBWAA) who has been an active member for ten years is eligible to vote.

 - The BBWAA is limited to writers for newspapers.
 Internet journalists, scholars, and television and radio personalities are not eligible to become BBWAA members and are ineligible to vote.
 Rules were loosened in the 2000s, allowing prominent internet-based journalists to become members of the BBWAA, in recognition of the fact that the number of newspapers in the United States was diminishing rapidly and that baseball coverage was taking on new forms.

 Changes in The Voting Process

 The requirements to make the ballot for the Hall of Fame have changed throughout the years.
 In the original 1936 Hall of Fame Election all players, including active players, were eligible for selection.
 From 1937 through 1945 Hall of Fame Election there was no waiting period, but writers were discouraged from voting for active players, though some still did.
 In 1946 the BBWAA started a one year waiting period.
 This would last until the 1954 Hall of Fame Election.
-The 1955 Hall of Fame Election was the first to use the current five year waiting period.
+The 1955 Hall of Fame Election was the first to use the current five-year waiting period.

 - All players who competed in 10 seasons at least 21 years before the election and all Negro League players with ten years of total service are eligible for election.

 - Members are urged to consider the entire career of the player.
 For example, Joe Torre will be considered for his 18 years as a player and his career as a manager.